 Knowing different languages has always been one of my dreams.
-Right now, I speak Filipino, English and the local dialect, Cebuano.
-My husband and I will soon move to Spain, so I’m now learning language again, this time Castillan Spanish.
+Right now, I speak Filipino, English, and the local dialect, Cebuano.
+My husband and I will soon move to Spain, so I’m now learning the language again, this time Castillan Spanish.

 I´ve searched for Spanish tutors based in Davao and found that one of our neighbors did classes but when I contacted her, she had already moved abroad.
 Tutorials in person always work well for me so I messaged some teachers but none responded.
 But I soon learned that my former school, the University of Southeastern Philippines (Institute of Languages) is offering a Spanish Language course.

 I inquired at the university and enrolled for Level 1.
 My class schedule was eight (8) sessions, at two hours per session.
 The tuition cost was Php 7,000 per level.
 I´ve learned that my assigned teacher graduated from the University of Madrid.
 She is also teaching in other universities especially on foreign studies courses.